gardener/gardenlogin/README.md

-# Garden-Login
+# Gardenlogin

 [![reuse compliant](https://reuse.software/badge/reuse-compliant.svg)](https://reuse.software/)

-`garden-login`s `get-client-certificate` command can be used as a `kubectl` [credential plugin](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#client-go-credential-plugins).
+`gardenlogin`s `get-client-certificate` command can be used as a `kubectl` [credential plugin](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#client-go-credential-plugins).
 It fetches the `cluster-admin` credentials from the API introduced with [GEP-16](https://github.com/gardener/gardener/blob/master/docs/proposals/16-adminkubeconfig-subresource.md).
 See more details under [Authentication Flow](#authentication-flow)

 With GEP-16, users are able to generate kubeconfigs for `Shoot` clusters with short-lived certificates, to access the cluster as `cluster-admin`.

-## Configure garden-login
+## Configure gardenlogin
-`garden-login` requires a configuration file.
-The default location is in `~/.garden/garden-login.yaml`.
+`gardenlogin` requires a configuration file.
+The default location is in `~/.garden/gardenlogin.yaml`.
 ### Config path overwrite:
-- The `garden-login` config path can be overwritten with the environment variable `GL_HOME`.
+- The `gardenlogin` config path can be overwritten with the environment variable `GL_HOME`.
-- The `garden-login` config name can be overwritten with the environment variable `GL_CONFIG_NAME`.
+- The `gardenlogin` config name can be overwritten with the environment variable `GL_CONFIG_NAME`.

 ```bash
 export GL_HOME=/alternate/garden/config/dir